PauloLory-ionos/spec/docs/resource-guidelines/04-resource-organization.md

 - **Billing and Usage Tracking**: Many cloud providers allow resource usage within a workspace to be tracked separately, making it easier to allocate costs to specific projects or teams.
 - **Configuration and State Management**: Workspaces may include settings, variables, and secrets specific to the resources they contain, allowing consistent configurations across different environments (e.g., development, testing, production).

-### Cloud Resource
+## Cloud Resource

-A Cloud Resource represents a distinct, managed service or component that is provisioned, configured, and controlled by a resource provider (earlier mentioned as `resourceProviderworkspace`).
+A Cloud Resource represents a distinct, managed service or component that is provisioned, configured, and controlled by a resource provider (earlier mentioned as `resourceProviderWorkspace`).
 Each cloud resource in this model is managed through a unified API that defines its lifecycle, configuration, and access policies.
 This allows consumers to interact consistently across IaaS, PaaS, and SaaS resources, despite their differing levels of abstraction.

 The Key characteristics of the cloud resource are reported below: